Package 'nanonext'

 Pair (two-way radio)

-[protocol, pair] The pair protocol implements a peer-to-peer pattern, where relationships between peers are one-to-one.
+[protocol, pair] This is NNG's pair v0.
+The pair protocol implements a peer-to-peer pattern, where relationships between peers are one-to-one.
 Only one peer may be connected to another peer at a time, but both may send and receive messages freely.

 Normally, this pattern will block when attempting to send a message if no peer is able to receive the message.